All Episodes

 Thank you.

-But but uh the American people must distinguish between the Iranian people and the ruling party, which is basically running a dictatorship inside Iran.
+But the American people must distinguish between the Iranian people and the ruling party, which is basically running a dictatorship inside Iran.

-Uh there are hard facts and people like the uh uh Mr. Constantine Mag uh Mangus, who you know died a few years ago, they have proof that the Iranian government is really and has been behind just about fifty or sixty percent of the insurgencies inside Iran.
+They're hard facts, and people like Mr. Constantine Mangus, who died a few years ago, they have proof that the Iranian government is really and has been behind just about 50 or 60 percent of the insurgencies inside Iran.

-About uh uh from the three or four hundred radio and TV stations currently running in Iraq, over half of that is funded and run by the Islamic Republic of Iran.
+About from the 300 or 400 radio and TV stations currently running in Iraq, over half of that is funded and run by the Islamic Republic of Iran.

 Right.

-They prepared themselves for the elections, and they're gonna uh they just uh had two thousand volunteers suicide.
+They prepared themselves for the elections, and they're going to have 2,000 volunteers to side by side.

-You're you're you're gonna tell me that that we can't do this militarily, that that getting rid of Iran militarily is not the way that's going to happen.
+You're going to tell me that we can't do this militarily, that getting rid of Iran militarily is not the way that's going to happen.

-And our solution is based on hard fact is civil disobedience with a fraction of the cost that it's being going on, uh it's spending on Iran, and without really any American soldiers' blood being shed.
+And our solution is, based on hard fact, is civil disobedience, with a fraction of the cost that it's being going on, is spending on Iran, and without really any American soldiers' blood being shed.

-Uh seventy percent of the Iranian population are under the age of thirty-five.
+70% of the Iranian population are under the age of 35.

-There are demonstrations just about every day inside Iran from students from nurses and uh workers and everything else.
+There are demonstrations just about every day inside Iran from students, from nurses, and workers, and everything else.

-There are organizations like ourselves and many who know the culture who have been working on civil disobedience plans, and we even have had some pilot programs because of the fact that we have to.
+There are organizations like ourselves and many who know the culture, who have been working on civil disobedience plans, and we even have had some pilot programs because of the fact that we have to go to the United States.

 Okay, let me ask you a quick question.

-Um, and I know Michael Ladin, National Review Online also recommends helping to foment this unrest and have it grow and and pr and prosper and so forth.
+And I know Michael Ladine, National Review Online, also recommends helping to foment this unrest and have it grow and prosper and so forth.

 He argues against a military incursion into Iran.